skadangara/nutrition_chatbot/README.md

 ## Project Summary

-Build a chatbot that answers nutrition-related questions for people with diabetes using a provided FAQ dataset.
+This is a chatbot that answers nutrition-related questions for people with diabetes using a provided FAQ dataset.

 ## Approaches
 Approaches: